EmoN-Fang/PSSP/README.md

 There's 5 types of prediction

-1. 1*20 input - 1 output, 1d CNN
+1. 1*20 input - 1 output, 1d CNN      --- use PSSM_1.
+PSSM_2
-2. 7*20 input - 1 output, regular pssm window
+2. 7*20 input - 1 output, regular pssm window    --- USE PSSM_1, PSSM_2, ONE-HOT
-4. n*20 input - n output, ResNet??? but size is not identical
+4. n*20 input - n output, ResNet??? but size is not identical    ---USE PSSM_1, PSSM_2
-5. n*20 input - n output, Bidirection LSTM
+5. n*20 input - n output, Bidirection LSTM   ---USE PSSM1, PSSM2, ONE-HOT

 train 3 lr model???  this is naive how to classify 3 label?

+check summer project for embedding check CS231n for n label classify learn Ng

 one-hot
 PSSM_1